Root Canals in Colorado Springs, CO

 At Springs Family Dental, we know that tooth pain can be both distracting and frustrating, often making it hard for you to live your life to its fullest.
 Our team is here to help alleviate your pain and restore your tooth to its proper function.

 Left untreated, tooth decay can quickly progress from needing a simple filling to requiring a root canal.
-If you need an emergency root canal, our Colorado Springs dental team is often able to get you in the same day to fix a severely damaged or decayed tooth and relieve your pain.
+If you need an emergency root canal, our Colorado Springs dental team is often able to get you on the same day to fix a severely damaged or decayed tooth and relieve your pain.

 What Is a Root Canal?